Author on Facebook

 Henry and his grandson, Lakshmi, share a special love that harkens back to the innocence of Henry as a child and his relationship with his grandfather, George.
 A hurricane threatens to ruin Henry’s island celebration, as well as his relationship with Lakshmi.
 Will there be yet more family tragedy at novel’s end, as seen in the first two volumes?
 Or will Henry overcome the setbacks that have wounded him for much of his life and achieve his own dreams?

-The concluding volume of the trilogy is funny, sad, and filled with the beautiful scenery of a remote island off the coast of Maine.
-The theme throughout is redemption through love.
+The concluding volume of the trilogy brings together an affable cast of determined octogenarians still pursuing their dreams.
+Funny, sad, and filled with the beautiful scenery of a remote island off the coast of Maine, the theme throughout is redemption through love.
 Nature is a constant backdrop and serves as the central metaphor for the trilogy: that all life is a series of beginnings and endings, a perfectly architected cycle, as seen in the trilogy’s own structure.
 Normal Family Volume One HERE.